iamfreelight/RK_RaceKit/README.md

 **Usage Notes:**

 *   **Customization:** Experiment with different values for `rotationSpeedX`, `rotationSpeedY`, and `rotationSpeedZ` to achieve the desired rotation effect.
-*   **Application:** This script is suitable for adding visual interest to your scene, such as rotating decorations or displaying prizes.
+*   **Application:** This script is suitable for adding visual interest to your scene, such as rotating prize cubes.

 # RK_PrizeTrigger